rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 ## 5.24.32 Place of publication notes

 <a name="5.24.32.1">5.24.32.1</a> **Places of publication in multipart monographs**.
-Always make a Note on publication statement if the manifestation is issued in more than one physical part and the [Place of publication](/DCRMR/ppdm/Place-of-publication/) changes in the course of publication by giving the [Place of publication](/DCRMR/ppdm/Place-of-publication/) of the later part(s) (see [5.21.34.1](/DCRMR/ppdm/Place-of-publication/#5.21.34.1)).
+If the manifestation is issued in more than one physical part and the place of publication changes in the course of publication, always record the place named in the later part(s) in a Note on publication statement (see [Place of publication, 5.21.34.1](/DCRMR/ppdm/Place-of-publication/#5.21.34.1)).

 >Example:
 ><CITE>Place of publication in v.
 33-40: Stuttgart ; Augsburg</CITE>